ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/Porting_uz_Framework_to_KR260/Porting_uz_Framework_to_KR260.rst

         extend_interrupt.vhd
         iobufds_inst.vhd

 #.
-Add UltraZohm IP Core Library.
+Add the UltraZohm IP-Repository to the project.
 #.
 Add a new Block design and name with ``kr260sys``.
 #.
 Switch with the TCL Console to the current working folder with: